 It isn't enough to just create profiles, though — social media requires strategy and maintenance to be effective.
 These platforms can be valuable for earning and converting leads, but only if you’re willing to invest the time it takes to create a strong social media presence.

 A great way to make the most of your social media profiles is using social media optimization, or SMO.
 A strategic approach will help you more effectively develop your profiles and interact with your followers.

-Call us today at (216) 339-6041 to speak with a strategist about social media optimization services from Swift, or keep reading to learn how you can start using it for your business today.
+Call Swift Digital Marketing Agency at (216) 339-6041 to speak with a strategist about social media optimization services from Swift, or keep reading to learn how you can start using it for your business today.